misfist/rebuild-foundation-project/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 php_value auto_append_file none<br />
 This will solve your issue or get support from hosting if you didn’t have sufficient permission.
 == Changelog ==
+= 3.9.4 =
+* Improvements: Duplicate image handling.
+Option to skip or rename image as imagename-number if image name is same as existing media image name.
 = 3.9.3 =
 * Added: Compatibility for WordPress 4.5
 * Fixed: Environment issue with custom port id in MAMP.